jacoknapp/scriptorum/README.md

 ---

 ## Configuration basics

+- **DON'T PANIC — the setup wizard writes this for you.** On first launch Scriptorum generates `data/scriptorum.yaml` with sensible defaults, so you only need to edit it if you want to tweak things later.
+- **Everything works out of the box.** Skip straight to running the container if you just want the defaults; the wizard will prompt for anything essential.

 - Example config: `scriptorum.example.yaml` (repo root).
 Copy it to `data/scriptorum.yaml` and edit.
 - Key fields you’ll likely touch: